segrelab/bm3-book/optimization/core_concepts.md

 We've previouslty defined the interior of a set- the set of all of its interior points.
 Because an open set has interior points for all of its points, for an open set $\textrm{int}(A) = A$.

-The most obvious example of an open set may be a finite open interval, an open interval from point A to point B, exclusive of those points.
+The most obvious example of an open set may be a finite open interval, an open interval from point $a$ to point $b$, exclusive of those points.

 ![Number line drawing](figs/open_sets/open_set_number_line.jpg)